 One final note.

-The spectacle of Daniel Radcliffe being fucked in the ass, his hairy legs forced over his shoulders was perhaps the most daring yet redundant scene in the entire movie.
-It is for what this film will be remembered, which is altogether not what the writers intended.
+The spectacle of Daniel Radcliffe being fucked in the ass, his hairy legs forced over his shoulders is perhaps the most daring yet superfluous, unnecessary and redundant scene in the entire movie.
+Sadly, it is for what this film will be remembered, which is not what the writers intended.

 Both Concussion and Darlings are very white films.
 There are no black people at all in Concussion which I found utterly baffling.